Gamefreak2302/Huskycrates-Extension/README.md

   Usage: hce reload
   Description: reloads the huskycrates extension config and huskycrates crates
   Permission: huskycratesextension.admin.reload
-  Note: will also execute /hc reload
+  Note: will also be executed when /hc reload is executed

 #### rightclick
   Usage: hce rightclick \<add/remove\> \<Crate\>